-In 2013, you may remember, the Rana Plaza collapse (5).
-This was an eight-storey building in Bangladesh that contained clothing factories, a bank, apartments, and several shops.
-Cracks were discovered in the building’s structure, so the bank and shops closed.
+In 2013, you may remember the Rana Plaza collapse (5).
+This eight-story building in Bangladesh contained clothing factories, a bank, apartments, and several shops.
+Cracks were discovered in the building's structure, so the bank and shops closed.
 However, the clothing factory workers were instructed to continue to attend work.
-The building collapsed that week, killing 1134 people, and injuring around 2500.
+The building collapsed that week, killing 1134 people and injuring around 2500.

-This incident is not the first of its kind, although it is the deadliest on record.
-Every year, it’s estimated around 1.4 million injuries occur just in the fashion industry alone due to poor working conditions in garment factories (10).
+This incident is not the first of its kind, although it is the deadliest.
+Every year, around 1.4 million injuries occur in the fashion industry alone due to poor working conditions in garment factories (10).

-It’s not only the fashion industry that is a cause for concern.
+It's not only the fashion industry that is a cause for concern.
 Any industry where chemicals are used, such as agriculture and beauty, has long been an issue for developing countries.
-The chemicals used in these industries are known to cause health problems for workers and for surrounding towns and villages.
+The chemicals used in these industries cause health problems for workers and surrounding towns and villages.

 Take cotton, for example.
-For cotton to grow, pesticides and fertilizers are required, but many plantations are unregulated.
-Particularly non-organic cotton farms, the pesticides affect air quality, and many workers can suffer respiratory conditions and lung disease (12).
+Pesticides and fertilizers are required for cotton to grow, but many plantations are unregulated.
+Particularly in non-organic cotton farms, the pesticides affect air quality, and many workers can suffer respiratory conditions and lung disease (12).

 For factories with loud machinery, proper PPE—like earplugs—is often not supplied to workers, leaving their hearing exposed and vulnerable.
-Health problems arise for workers who sit or stand all day when they are not provided with ergonomic seating or solutions.
-And medical benefits or mental health support is not considered in any way for workers in developing countries (10).
+Health problems arise for workers who sit or stand all day.
+And medical benefits or mental health support is not considered for workers in developing countries (10).

 The beauty industry is also guilty of unethical and unsustainable practices.
-Many ingredients used in the beauty industry are derived from nature in unique parts of the world—often they are plants that are found only in areas of developing countries.
-The farmers of these plantations are often subjected to exploitation, and the demand for natural ingredients has led to overharvesting.
+Many ingredients used in the beauty industry derive from nature in unique parts of the world—often, they are plants found only in areas of developing countries.
+The farmers of these plantations subject to exploitation, and the demand for natural ingredients has led to overharvesting.

-Artisans are defined as workers in a skilled trade, especially one that involves making things by hand.
-Art is so subjective, yet we put a monetary value on people’s art, and often that price is low unless you’re a well-known artist.
+Artisans are defined as workers in a skilled trade, especially involving making things by hand.
+Art is so subjective, yet we put a monetary value on people's art, and often that price is low unless you're a well-known artist.